 As part of the Fall 2021 planning process, the UT course schedule will continue to change as we head into the fall.
 These changes may affect the instructional mode, instructor, time or location of some classes.
-We strongly encourage you to review your course schedule regularly throughout the rest of the spring for additional updates.
+We strongly encourage you to review your course schedule regularly for additional updates.

 Use the schedule to find courses with your eid.
 No eid?
 Get a guest eid here.